 Introduction

 Have you ever wondered how computers and robots know what to do?
 They don't think for themselves – they follow instructions.
 Programming is how we give those instructions, in a special language, that computers and robots understand.
-Today, you are going to learn one of those languages: Python
+Today, you are going to learn one of those languages: Python.

 In this workshop, you’ll use Python to control a LEGO SPIKE Prime robot.
 You’ll make it move, light up, play sounds, and react to its surroundings.